karlatolentino/Portfolio-Project/README.md

 By planning, designing and developing an online portfolio website, it will allow me to present my unique personality as an IT professional and budding **dev** with creative and technical control.

 ## Functionality and Features
-* *Index/Home* page featuring my name, main background image and links to socials and other linked pages displayed on a navigation bar
+* *Index/Home* page featuring my name, main background image, logo and links to pages displayed on a navigation bar

 * *About Me* page detailing personal brand and description